hamzanalbantoglu/flexible_audio_video_sync/README.md

 The following files must be in the same directory as your main script (or the Jupyter notebook):
 - A folder named **lsl_synced_audio** - It must include the LSL-synced raw audio in CSV format.
 - A folder named **external_video** - It must include the external video (trimmed-but-unaligned) that will be aligned to LSL-synced audio.
+(Please download the sample video from [here](https://drive.google.com/file/d/1-ixWWqnBZPDBtfkYs6oQtREuIyyhHQTC/view?usp=drive_link) and place it in external_video folder.)
 - A folder named **csv_files** which contains all trial-specific CSV files (each trial's LSL-synced raw audio in CSV format).
 - A folder named **audio_files** which contains trial-specific WAV files (each trial's LSL-sycned processed audio in WAV format).